International Holocaust Memorial Day: Tales from the Land of a Thousand Hills

 I’ve read some books on World War Two and The Holocaust and I’ve heard of stories from children and grandchildren (some who are friends in Nigeria and Rwanda) of victims of The Holocaust.
 But until Monday, the 27th of January 2020; I had not met or heard directly from a survivor of The Holocaust.
 That changed.
 It is a totally different thing to listen to a survivor of The Holocaust.
 Mr David Frankel who is eighty-four years old is a Holocaust survivor and he spoke for some minutes.
 His moving tales of what he went through and what family members (two girls who lived in a forest for almost two years and only survived eating leaves and tree branches.
 No one knew they were alive till several years later) went through were so vivid like it happened a week ago and not 75 years ago.
 He commenced by taking those in attendance back to Budapest, Hungary.
 19th March 1944.
 And one profound statement he made was ‘if I’ve to see my grandparents, I’ve to go to Auschwitz.’

-After the event and after discussing with Mr David Frankel, Mr Michel Kichka; Ms Chaya Singer and others present; one had a better understanding of why states like Israel and Rwanda have to keep on commemorating and remembering their tribulations; in essence, so that history isnt denied or edited.
-And most especially, so that such despicable cruelty (industrialised Genocide) doesnt take place again.
+After the event and after discussing with Mr David Frankel, Mr Michel Kichka; Ms Chaya Singer and others present; one had a better understanding of why states like Israel and Rwanda have to keep on commemorating and remembering their tribulations; in essence, so that history isn’t denied or edited.
+And most especially, so that such despicable cruelty (industrialised Genocide) doesn’t take place again.
 For as Ambassador Ron Adam stated and I paraphrase ‘if the history of The Holocaust had been taught; the world won’t have allowed the Genocide against The Tutsi in 1994.’

 That evening with the thoughts of what I heard from children, grandchildren and a survivor of The Holocaust racing through my mind as I ruminated; a BBC World Service special report on the commemoration aired.
 The BBC Europe correspondent Kevin Connolly who was present at the commemoration at Auschwitz stated that The Holocaust and Auschwitz were terrible chapters of human history that happened in living memory.

 A Holocaust survivor (Bath-Sheba Dagan; born in 1925) narrated a story of how new inmates always asked ‘where the world leaders were as the atrocities took place in their hour of need?’
 And she said to those at the ceremony ‘where was everybody, where was the world who could see that; who could see that and did nothing to save all those thousands?’
 According to the BBC European correspondent; Bath-Sheba lost her place in her notes and spoke from memory.
 The report from Mr Connolly also mentioned other survivors of Auschwitz; like Mrs Elza Baker (who was seven years old when she was in Auschwitz).
 Because she has sight challenges, she gave an initial speech and her prepared notes where read by a lady.
 She had gone through a lot of pain but was still concerned about Bath-Sheba’s story.
 So much so that as she spoke in English (since she has lived in the UK for sixty years), you could hear her upset as she gathered her words.
 Another Auschwitz survivor Marian Turski gave a lucid speech and took the audience way back to Berlin in the 1930s of how everything began with little incidences of stigmatisation, alienation and exclusions of the Jews which became the norm for the victims, perpetrators, witnesses and bystanders.
-He had to say this because of a comment (Auschwitz didnt fall from the skies) by the President of Austria when both of them met some years ago.
+He had to say this because of a comment (Auschwitz didn’t fall from the skies) by the President of Austria when both of them met some years ago.
 He then gave a personal experience of a trip to America in the early sixties on a scholarship.
 During a civil rights match with Martin Luther King and others; when people knew that he was at Auschwitz; they asked him if what happened there can happen again.
 He said, it can happen anywhere; it can happen when the civil rights are broken; when people do not obey the laws of minorities.
 And he stated that only you can ensure the rights of minorities aren’t trampled on.

 I had to watch the ceremony via Youtube to get a sense and better understanding of how the ceremony on Monday, the 27th of January 2020 went.
 And watching the images of the commemoration at Auschwitz and the survivors; it was and still is a lesson from history; as one heard of how old people were put in the gas chambers; of how human beings were recycled.
 All vivid descriptions, vivid memories and clarity.
 One of the features of The Holocaust and other Genocides is that of prolonged silence and in some cases; unwillingness to speak by the victims.
 On the issue of silence, a particular elderly lady (Anita Lasker-Wallfisch; a famous cellist and publisher of three books (educated at Cambridge University); who was born July 17, 1925 and is 94 years.
 And who is a surviving member of the Women’s Orchestra in Auschwitz) interviewed for BBC The Documentary stated that ‘as a survivor, you feel a sense of responsibility and obligation to be the voice for those who cannot talk anymore.’